H.B. Fuller cuts forecast for full-year revenue

-Sept 26 (Reuters) - H.B.
-Fuller Co’s third-quarter profit met analysts’ estimates, but the specialty chemicals maker cut its full-year revenue outlook, citing a slight slow down in the global market for industrial adhesives.
+(Reuters) - H.B.
+Fuller Co’s (FUL.N) third-quarter profit met analysts’ estimates, but the specialty chemicals maker cut its full-year revenue outlook, citing a slight slow down in the global market for industrial adhesives.

 The company cut its full-year revenue forecast to between $1.88 billion and $1.90 billion from between $1.93 billion and $1.98 billion.